magdesign/PocketVJ-CP-exh/ROADMAP.md

 ## **Tutorials/Manual:**

+- Videotutorial for masking in mapper with black.jpg and also with the new paint mask function<p/>
 - rewrite mapper section since mapping without mouse and over remote is working now!, also write how to manually change numbers in the .xml file to get faster results<p/>
-- Video tutorial for mapper sync<p/>
 - remote mapper with webcam, is this possible?, I guess yes, but need to try<p/>
 - create list of OSC/midi commands for website (without code around it)<p/>
 - Video tutorial for presenter, how to create a simple menu card of a restaurant<p/>